chizuo/Facade-Builder-AbstractFactory/README.md

-# Facade-Command-Observer
+# Software Design Patterns
-Design Pattern: Using a Samsung screen and its remote as a medium, this application makes use of the Facade, Command, and Observer design pattern.
+Using a Samsung screen and its remote as a medium, this application makes use of the Facade, Command, and Observer design pattern.